lord-zo/misc/config-help/config_hugo.md

 github.
 If you are trying to do this, I believe you can figure it out: you are smart!
 Maybe this helps you too.

-Note: This is just a demonstration of how you can structure a hugo but there are certainly more ways than one to do it.
+Note: This is just a demonstration of how you can structure a hugo project but there are certainly more ways than one to do it.
 I think hugo's website currently recommends a github action.
 The focus here is on the infrastructure/integrating with github and not on the design of the website.